dynatrace-oss/opentelemetry-metric-java/README.md

 counter.add(123, Labels.of("job-type", "print-receipt"));
 ```

-A full setup is provided in our [example project](example/).
+A full setup is provided in our [example project](example/src/main/java/com/dynatrace/opentelemetry/metric/example/DynatraceExporterExample.java)

 ### Configuration

-The exporter allows for configuring the following settings using its builder:
+The exporter allows for configuring the following settings using its builder (`DynatraceMetricExporter.builder()`):

 #### Dynatrace API Endpoint